Ullar-Kask/Tic-Tac-Toe_DQN/README.md

 # Tic-Tac_Toe-DQN
-An implementation of Double DQN playing tic-tac-toe
+A Tensorflow 2 implementation of Double DQN playing tic-tac-toe